reyeslopez-bot/face-recognition-project/README.md

 # Face Recognition Project

 ## Project Overview
-This project implements a face recognition model using the Olivetti Faces dataset.
+This project implements a face recognition model using the **Olivetti Faces dataset**.
 The goal is to classify different individuals using machine learning techniques.
-The project leverages Principal Component Analysis (PCA) for dimensionality reduction and k-Nearest Neighbors (k-NN) as the classifier.
+The project leverages **Principal Component Analysis (PCA)** for dimensionality reduction and **k-Nearest Neighbors (k-NN)** as the classifier.

 ## Dataset
 - **Name**: Olivetti Faces Dataset